drgtheneutrino/drgtheneutrino/README.md

 Undergraduate Physics student and graduate Health Physics student with a strong passion for math, physics, and chemistry.
 I enjoy applying scientific thinking to programming projects, especially in algorithmic analysis, nuclear modeling, and automation.
 I value writing clean, well-structured, and reproducible code.

 ## Currently Working On
-- Developing and refining an Alpaca paper trading bot with advanced strategy logic, risk controls, and full backtesting capabilities
+- Working on a radiation dose API calculator taking into account various radiation energies and organs
 - Building reproducible research pipelines and automated deployment workflows for nuclear modeling and simulation projects
-- Designing and testing advanced automation frameworks aimed at improving reliability and efficiency in scientific and industrial applications
+- Designing and testing advanced automation frameworks aimed at improving reliability and efficiency in gamma spectroscopy

 ## Goals
 - Combine nuclear and health physics knowledge with computational methods for research and applied projects
 - Build robust, automated systems that can run reliably in production or lab environments